-Second, these preference types must induce efficient play that maximizes the material payoff of both players in the underlying game.
-Experimental economists have found ample evidence supporting this type of other-regarding social preference \citep[e.g.,][]{ CharnessRabin2002QJE, engelmann2004inequality}.
-There are two different ways to interpret the preference for efficiency.
-On the one hand, it can be viewed as a ``disinterested'' preference, where an individual is solely focused on the social objective of maximizing the total material payoff.
-This perspective is in line with Utilitarianism, as the strategy chosen by an individual with a preference for efficiency, conditional on her opponent's behavior, is considered morally right since it maximizes the social welfare of the pair \citep{Mill1863}.
-On the other hand, the preference for efficiency can also be seen as a form of altruistic preference, where an individual places equal importance on her own material payoff and that of her opponent.
-Starting from the seminal works of \citet{Hamilton1964a, Hamilton1964b}, it is generally understood in the theoretical biology literature that the maintenance of altruism in evolution, whether the solutions are based on kinship, reciprocity, or group selection, depends on assortative matching.\footnote{See \citet{Hamilton1971, Hamilton1975}, \cite{wilson1977structure}, \cite{BoormanLevitt1980}, \cite{boyd1982density}, \cite{michod1982theory}, \cite{EshelCavalli-Sforna1982PNAS}, \cite{wade1985soft}, \cite{ToroSilio1986JTB}, \cite{Frank1988}, \cite{boyd1993effect}, \cite{WilsonandDugatkin1997AN}, \cite{frank1998foundations}, \cite{SoberWilson1998}, \cite{gintis2000strong}, \citet{Bergstrom2003IGTR, Bergstrom2013BT}, \cite{henrich2004cultural}, \cite{Rousset2004}, \cite{Nowak2006Science}.}
+Second, these preference types must induce efficient play that achieves the highest total material payoff of both players in the underlying game.
+There are two ways to interpret the preference for efficiency.
+On the one hand, it can be viewed as a ``disinterested'' preference, whereby an individual is solely focused on the social objective of maximizing the total material payoff.
+This perspective is in line with \textit{Utilitarianism}, because the strategy chosen by an individual with a preference for efficiency, conditional on her opponent's behavior, is considered to be morally right since it maximizes the welfare of the pair \citep{Mill1863}.
+On the other hand, the preference for efficiency can also be seen as a form of altruism, whereby an individual places equal importance on her own material payoff and that of her opponent.
+Starting from the seminal work of \citet{Hamilton1964a, Hamilton1964b}, it is generally understood in the theoretical biology literature that the maintenance of altruism in evolution, whether the solutions are based on kinship, reciprocity, or group selection, depends on assortative matching.

-The rationales for these preferences to be evolutionarily stable are twofold: First, homophily or parochialism fosters positive assortative matching, ensuring that all individuals carrying this preference type are matched with one another.
-Second, playing the efficient strategy profile among themselves guarantees that their average fitness exceeds that of any other types that do not play efficiently.
-Furthermore, we show that if a preference type does not always induce efficient play or fails to exhibit plasticity, then it is evolutionarily unstable.
+The rationales for these preferences to be evolutionarily stable are as follows.
+First, affinity bias fosters positive assortative matching, which ensures that all agents of the same type are matched with one another.
+Second, a preference for efficiency shifts these agents' incentives in the material game, which compels them to play an efficient strategy profile (e.g., ~cooperation in a prisoner's dilemma) as a Nash equilibrium.
+Finally, playing the efficient strategy profile among themselves guarantees higher average fitness than any types that do not play efficiently.
+Therefore, the paper provides evolutionary foundations for affinity bias and efficient play, which are widely observed in social interactions among humans.